YusenFan/Ollama-Transcriber/README.md

 ### Updating README
 - Include the use of `audio-converter.py` at the beginning to ensure that audio conversion is in either .mp3 or .wav format.
+- Separate `audio-converter.py`
+- Make `audio-converter.py` it's own project and just have the current project reference it to be used...

 ### Command Line Overrides